GE in Australia

-- This includes supplying 46 units of GE’s latest Cypress wind turbine to CWP Renewables’ Bango Wind Farm, and 38 Cypress units to the Murra Warra II Wind Farm.
+- This includes supplying 46 units of GE’s latest Cypress wind turbine to Squadron Energy’s Bango Wind Farm in NSW, and 38 Cypress units to the Murra Warra II Wind Farm in Victoria.

 - On top of that, we are collaborating with AGL Energy to build the $450 million Silverton Wind Farm in NSW and are working closely with the Powering Australian Renewables Fund on 123 wind turbines for the Coopers Gap Wind Farm in Queensland.

 In Australia, GE Additive partners with various institutions and government agencies to promote additive manufacturing practices across sectors like aerospace, automotive, energy, and healthcare.